 Denver philanthropy leader is family's third generation to receive MLK award

-This week the Dr. Martin Luther King Jr. Holiday Commission is recognizing individuals who're carrying forward the vision of the civil rights leader.
+This week the Dr. Martin Luther King Jr. Holiday Commission is recognizing individuals who are carrying forward the vision of the civil rights leader.

 One woman recognized Tuesday night at Boettcher Concert Hall is the third generation in her family to receive the honor.